EA on a Page Primer & Modelling Guide — Evidence-Based EA Practice with Linked.Archi¶

 | Roadmap | Strategic Planning | Roadmap, Landscape | 4 |

-Phase 3 — Practical Modeling¶
+Phase 3 — Practical Modelling¶

 Example 1: Classifying an artifact¶